Tensions Continue High Over Kashmir, With 500 Arrests And A Communications Blackout

 The constitutional change, revoking Article 370 of India's constitution, strips Kashmiris of exclusive rights to buy property and hold certain government positions, allowing outsiders to influence laws and own a part of the contested land.
 Indian-administered Kashmir can no longer fly its own flag, and residents fear the measures could upend their customs and culture.

 In his speech, Modi blamed Article 370 for what he described as widespread corruption and nepotism in Kashmir.
-He said it prevented application of other Indian laws, including ones that protected minorities and established minimum wages.
+He said it prevented application of other Indian laws, including ones that protect minorities and establish minimum wages.

 "Surprisingly, no one could tell you what the benefit of Article 370 was to the people of Jammu and Kashmir," Modi said.

-His Hindu nationalist government has deployed tens of thousands of troops and authorities arrested more than 500 people, including local politicians.
+His Hindu nationalist government has deployed tens of thousands of troops, and authorities has arrested more than 500 people, including local politicians.
 Schools and shops have closed.

-To try and prevent unrest, the government also stopped the flow of information in Kashmir, shutting down the Internet, cutting off phones and cable TV.
+To try to prevent unrest, the government also stopped the flow of information in Kashmir, shutting down the Internet and cutting off phones and cable TV.
 Local news websites are frozen in time since late Sunday or Monday morning — right before the Indian government locked everything down.
 No permission has been granted this week for international reporters to visit the region.

-The government has shut off Kashmiris' Internet 53 times already this year, according to a tally by the Software Freedom Law Center, an Internet rights group in New Delhi.
-But stopping access to phones, cable television and Internet all together is unprecedented, says the group's director, Sundar Krishnan.
-He says this isn't just about surfing the web.
+The government has shut off Kashmiris' Internet 53 times already this year, according to a tally by the Software Freedom Law Centre, an Internet rights group in New Delhi.
+But stopping access to phones, cable television and Internet altogether is unprecedented, says the group's director, Sundar Krishnan.
+He says this isn't just about surfing the Web.
 It's about allowing society to function.

 "Nowadays, everybody is using Internet for anything and everything," he says.
 "Normal life comes to a halt.
 It's like a basic fundamental right."